formulahendry/vscode-dotnet-test-explorer/Readme05.md

 ## New in 0.5.0

 #### Multiple test projects in a workspace
 Support multiple test project in the same workspace.
 Setting dotnet-test-explorer.testProjectPath now accepts a glob pattern that should point to your test directories.
-You can also point to files and it will figure our the corresponding path.
+You can also point to files and it will figure out the corresponding path.

 Given the folder structure
 * root